Lili Reinhart Says Boyfriend Cole Sprouse Makes Her ‘Very Happy’ In Sweet Valentine’s Day Post

 “OMG I love you guys so much,” one fan wrote.

-“Oh my heart can not take it you guys are the most beautiful couple ever.”
+“Oh my heart can not take it you guys are the most beautiful couple ever,” a second Instagram user quipped.

 “You’re amazing!
 Happy Valentine’s Day,” another chimed in.

 And while the couple’s relationship appears to be going strong, it didn’t always start out that way.
-Last year, the Inquisitr shared the the pair opened up about their relationship in an interview and in a cute video, the couple shared their thoughts of each other upon their first meeting and it wasn’t all sunshine and roses.
+Last year, the Inquisitr shared that the pair opened up about their relationship in an interview.
+In a cute video, the couple shared their thoughts of each other upon their first meeting — and it wasn’t all sunshine and roses.
 For starters, Reinhart had less than positive things to say about the way Cole talks.

 “I thought his voice was annoying.
 I was like, ‘That guy’s got an annoying voice.’
 And now it’s grown on me, I guess,” the actress shared.